SWLEP’s Rural Productivity Commission calls for evidence from rural businesses and stakeholders

 - Influence national and local policies where appropriate to improve rural productivity

-The commission will report to the chairs of the four LEPs that have committed to the process, and it will be chaired by David Fursdon, Chair of the SW Rural and Farming Network and supported by nominated representatives from each LEP area (to be announced shortly).
+The commission will report to the chairs of the four LEPs that have committed to the process, and it will be chaired by David Fursdon, Chair of the SW Rural and Farming Network and supported by nominated representatives from each LEP area.

 The commission will collect and review evidence through the following process:

-- An open call for written evidence in April and May, with a deadline of 19th May
+- An open call for written evidence in April and May, – deadline extended to end of June,

 - Wider engagement and debate through social media throughout